nicolaromano/BIA4/ICA/Guidelines ICA1.md

 The software should be functional and well documented to make it easy for someone with basic programming knowledge (and markers!) to use it.

+## Instructions

+You should submit the following:

+**As a group** (**one** single submission per group)
+1. Python code for your software **Submit on GitHub in the repository for your group.**
+2. Any necessary instructions to run the software / documentation. **Submit on Github**
+3. A file called CONTRIBUTIONS containing a short contribution statement to describe the contribution of each group member.
+For example: "Wang Jing: implemented the GUI, Li Wei: wrote the documentation, etc." **Submit on Github.**
+4. Short report (up to 3 pages) describing your software and showing some examples of using (e.g. the results of running the software on some images, or a larger analysis of a dataset, or any form of result obtained from using the software) . **Submit on Learn.**

+**Individually**
+1. Peer-evaluation form. **Submit on Learn.**

 ## Q&A

 - **Which programming language should we use?**